alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 Perhaps general relativity is not valid at all inside the black hole horizon;
 it is very possible that in that last bit some other exotic theory of matter may take over and avoid the singularity.
+This possibility is however seldom mentioned at all, perhaps because black holes are just more flashy.

 ### ⚫ Dark Matters